Influence Peddler of the Month

 WMC refuses to disclose how much it spends on its phony issue ads and where it gets its money for its electioneering activities, which are mostly negative broadcast ads that smear Democratic candidates and praise Republicans.
 But the Democracy Campaign estimates that WMC spent $25.9 million between 2006 and 2014 to support pro-business conservative and Republican candidates for governor, attorney general, Supreme Court and the legislature.

 Much of WMC’s secret election spending has gone to support Republican Gov. Scott Walker.
-The group has doled out an estimated $9.5 million to help Walker win his 2010 general, 2012 recall, and 2014 reelection contests, with volleys of statewide television ads, like these – here, here, here, here, here, here – that praised Walker or attacked his Democratic opponent.
+The group has doled out an estimated $9.5 million to help Walker win his 2010 general, 2012 recall, and 2014 reelection contests, with volleys of statewide television ads, like these – here and here for a couple of examples– that praised Walker or attacked his Democratic opponent.

 WMC reportedly was among numerous ideological and trade organizations that were subpoenaed in a John Doe investigation into possible campaign finance law violations by special interest groups and the Walker campaign in the 2011 and 2012 recall elections for governor, lieutenant governor and 13 state Senate seats.
 WMC was one of the top spenders in the recall elections, doling out an estimated $4.7 million to support Republican candidates.